Skip to content

 Prague, Czech Republic

 Prague is known as one of the most romantic cities in Europe, and that does not change when you visit it for your Christmas city break.
-Its romantic nature adorns itself with a festive cheer and a Christmas spirit, making it extra gorgeous!
+Its romantic nature adorns itself with festive cheer and Christmas spirit, making it extra gorgeous!

 Prague’s Old Town Square Christmas market, enveloped in the aroma of roasted chestnuts and traditional Czech trdelník pastries, is a feast for the senses.
 You will also marvel at the mesmerising Astronomical Clock’s Christmas light show, depicting the twelve Apostles parading across its face.